-PepsiCo rang up 50% of its sales in the US in 2013.
+PepsiCo rings up more than 50% of its sales in the US.
 Important international markets for the company include Russia, Mexico, Canada, and the UK.
 PepsiCo is also active in emerging and developing markets, particularly Brazil, China, India, Africa, and the Middle East.

 Sales and Marketing

 To promote its products, PepsiCo uses a combination of sales incentives, discounts, advertising, and other marketing activities.
 The company spent $3.9 billion on advertising and other marketing activities in 2014, the same as it spent in 2013, and about 20% more than it spent in 2012.